Translating Classical Buddhism to Modern English

 131. “[5] If a monk has faith, precepts, much learning, and can teach Dharma but can’t train the assembly, then his religious practice is incomplete.
 When a monk has faith, precepts, much learning, can teach Dharma, and can train the assembly, then his religious practice is complete.

-132. “[6] If a monk has faith, precepts, much learning, can teach Dharma, and can train the assembly but can’t explain the Dharma’s words in detail to a large assembly, then his religious practice is incomplete.
-When a monk has faith, precepts, much learning, can teach Dharma, can train the assembly, and can explain the Dharma’s words in detail to a large assembly, then his religious practice is complete.
+132. “[6] If a monk has faith, precepts, much learning, can teach Dharma, and can train the assembly but can’t explain the Dharma’s words in detail to a great assembly, then his religious practice is incomplete.
+When a monk has faith, precepts, much learning, can teach Dharma, can train the assembly, and can explain the Dharma’s words in detail to a great assembly, then his religious practice is complete.

-133. “[7] If a monk has faith, precepts, much learning, can teach Dharma, can train the community, and can explain the Dharma’s words in detail to a large assembly but hasn’t attained the four dhyānas, then his religious practice is incomplete.
-When a monk has faith, precepts, much learning, can teach Dharma, can train the assembly, can explain the Dharma’s words in detail to a large assembly, and has attained the four dhyānas, then his religious practice is complete.
+133. “[7] If a monk has faith, precepts, much learning, can teach Dharma, can train the community, and can explain the Dharma’s words in detail to a great assembly but hasn’t attained the four dhyānas, then his religious practice is incomplete.
+When a monk has faith, precepts, much learning, can teach Dharma, can train the assembly, can explain the Dharma’s words in detail to a great assembly, and has attained the four dhyānas, then his religious practice is complete.

-134. “[8] If a monk has faith, precepts, much learning, can teach Dharma, can train the assembly, can explain the Dharma’s words in detail to a large assembly, and has attained the four dhyānas but hasn’t traversed the eight liberations forward and backward, then his religious practice is incomplete.
-When a monk has faith, precepts, much learning, can teach Dharma, can train the assembly, can explain the Dharma’s words in detail to a large assembly, has attained the four dhyānas, and has traversed the eight liberations forward and backward, then his religious practice is complete.
+134. “[8] If a monk has faith, precepts, much learning, can teach Dharma, can train the assembly, can explain the Dharma’s words in detail to a great assembly, and has attained the four dhyānas but hasn’t traversed the eight liberations forward and backward, then his religious practice is incomplete.
+When a monk has faith, precepts, much learning, can teach Dharma, can train the assembly, can explain the Dharma’s words in detail to a great assembly, has attained the four dhyānas, and has traversed the eight liberations forward and backward, then his religious practice is complete.

-135. “[9] Suppose a monk has faith, precepts, much learning, can teach Dharma, can train the assembly, can explain the Dharma’s words in detail to a large assembly, has attained the four dhyānas, and has traversed the eight liberations forward and backward.
+135. “[9] Suppose a monk has faith, precepts, much learning, can teach Dharma, can train the assembly, can explain the Dharma’s words in detail to a great assembly, has attained the four dhyānas, and has traversed the eight liberations forward and backward.
 Still, he can’t end being contaminated, become uncontaminated, liberate his mind and wisdom, and personally realize in the present life, ‘Birth has been ended, the religious practice has been established, and the task has been accomplished.
 I won’t be subject to another existence.’
 His religious practice is incomplete.
-Suppose a monk has faith, precepts, much learning, can teach Dharma, can train the assembly, can explain the Dharma’s words in detail to a large assembly, has attained the four dhyānas, and has traversed the eight liberations forward and backward.
+Suppose a monk has faith, precepts, much learning, can teach Dharma, can train the assembly, can explain the Dharma’s words in detail to a great assembly, has attained the four dhyānas, and has traversed the eight liberations forward and backward.
 He also has abandoned being contaminated, become uncontaminated, liberated his mind and wisdom, and personally realized in the present life, ‘Birth has been ended, the religious practice has been established, and the task has been accomplished.
 I won’t be subject to another existence.’
 His religious practice is complete.

 136. “What are nine things to produce?
 Nine concepts: The concept of impurity, concept that food is impure, concept that nothing in the world is enjoyable, concept of death, concept of impermanence, concept of the pain of impermanence,[9] concept of the lack of self in pain,[10] concept of the end [of suffering], and concept of lacking desire.